ministryofjustice/opg-event-store/domains/POAS/events/lpa-access-granted/index.md

 ## Trigger

-Once user registration has been success (account created)
+Once the LPA has been registered

 ## Effect